 Kevin & Kirstie thought Cascade Fire Road was great

 The trail is double trackset with a skating lane up to the Cascade River bridge which is about 6.5K depending on which map or guide book you’re looking at.
 It took all the courage I could muster to get out of the car.
-As you’ll see from the photos, the wind was howling and the snow was blowing.
 The air temp was -1 and the snow temp was -3.
 The wind was brutal.
 The first 700 metres of the trail is on the pavement of the Lake Minnewanka road and it was miserably cold and windy.
 Sort of like skiing at the Canmore Nordic Centre or COP when the snow guns are blowing in your face, but worse.
 I then crossed the meadow, about 200M, and I was on the Cascade Fire Road.
-Another half kilometre up the hill it was like I entered a magical kingdom of snow.
+Another half kilometre up the hill it was like I entered a magical kingdom of calm air and snow.
 The wind completely disappeared and the beauty of my surroundings took my breath away.
-See photos.
-The wind was concentrating its fury on the lake and the sheep(again, see photos).
+The wind was concentrating its fury on the lake and the sheep.

-There was no grooming beyond the campground(not to be repetitive, but view my photos to see how deep the snow was).
+There was no grooming beyond the campground.
 Normally, you can ski a further 8.5K to the Stoney River, but I don’t know what the plans are for grooming this.
 Maybe it will be done by the weekend.

 Kananaskis Country which includes PLPP and Ribbon Creek has a very detailed trail report out today.
 No tracksetting but lots of grooming has been done.
 Pocaterra hut is now open and the Pocaterra trail has been rolled all the way to the Whiskey Jack junction.
 Whoo hoo!
 The weather forecast is calling for more snow on Thursday, lots on Friday(5-10 cm), so this might be enough to allow some tracksetting in K-Country.
 The crews don’t trackset on the weekend, so you might be skiing in some fresh snow.